AlrightVentures/Popular-DS-Questions/README.md

 At the time of this writing, Data Science Stack Exchange (DSSE) is on the bottom 10 sites sorted by percentage of questions that received answers.

-The fact that DSSE is a data science dedicated site (contrarily to the others), coupled with it having a lot of an unanswered questions, makes it an ideal candidate for this investigation.
+The fact that DSSE is a data science dedicated site (contrarily to the others), coupled with it having a lot of unanswered questions, makes it an ideal candidate for this investigation.